Carbon-Twelve-C12/supernova/deployments/testnet/README.md

 # supernova Testnet Deployment

+> **Important Notice**: Testnet web interfaces (Explorer, Faucet, Wallet, Status Dashboard) have been migrated to the supernova-web repository for better separation of concerns and independent deployment.

 This directory contains configuration files and scripts for deploying a supernova testnet environment.
 The testnet is designed to provide a sandbox for testing the supernova blockchain network before deploying to mainnet.

 ## Quick Start (Recommended)